apache/cordova-docs/www/docs/en/dev/guide/platforms/android/tools.md

 the [Cordova CLI](../../cli/index.html) `build` or `run` commands.

-Alternatively, you could specify them in a build configuration file (`build.json`) using (`--buildConfig`) argument to the same commands.
+Alternatively, you could specify them in a build configuration file (`build.json`) using the `--buildConfig` argument to the same commands.
 Here's a sample of a build configuration file:

     {